Ermidelio Urrutia Quiroga

 In the 1989 Intercontinental Cup, Ermidelio played on the champion Cuban team, going 2 for 5.
 Urrutia hit 20 home runs to lead the 1989 Cuban Serie Nacional and followed with 24 doubles in the Selective Series to pace that circuit in that department.

-Urrutia batted .419 in the 1990 Central American Games.
+Urrutia batted .419 in the 1990 Central American and Caribbean Games.
 In the 1990 Baseball World Cup, he hit .419/.455/.839 with 10 runs and 9 RBI in eight games as Cuba again won Gold.
 He helped Cuba to a Gold in the 1990 Goodwill Games.
 During the 1990-1991 Serie Nacional, Urrutia's 16 homers led the Oriental Zone.
 In the 1991 Pan American Games, Ermidelio hit .333.
 He cracked three home runs in the finale to help rout the Puerto Rican national team.
 Urrutia led the 1991-1992 Serie Nacional's Oriental Zone with 36 walks and 11 intentional free passes.

 In the 1992 Olympics, Urrutia hit .389/.436/.389 with 13 runs in 9 games to help Cuba to Gold in the first Olympics in which baseball was not a demonstration event.
 During the 1993 Central American Games, Ermidelio hit .333.
 He batted .409/.447/.750 in the 1993 Intercontinental Cup with 6 doubles, 3 home runs and 10 runs in 11 games.
 He tied Todd Walker and Jose Estrada for third in hits (18), trailing only Omar Linares.
 His five doubles in the round-robin phase tied Todd Walker and Hiroki Kokubo for the lead.
 He joined Aaron Harvey and Marco Ubani on the All-Star outfield for that Cup.